colmpat/1brc/README.md

 ## Devlog

+#### v2.4
+I was reading an article about faster map lookups and then saw another stach overflow post that made the same claim so I added this weird-unintuitive lookup pattern to the map access.
+This actually made the lookup way faster... literally have no idea why this works but it does.

+**Runtime**: 9.795203221s I think this is a 200x speedup from the original?

+#### v2.3
+Changing the producer to just copy the buffer and send it to the consumer simplified the code a lot.
+It allows our state machine to be as simple as we initially planned and just iterate over the buffer and only process on big inflection points.
+We got to remove the rune business and just copy a slice of the buffer to a string.

+**Runtime**: 15.202590219s

 #### v2.2
 This version takes the parsing logic and leans into a state-machine-approach.
 This avoids having to read bytes then iterate again over them -> it will be one pass over the data.
 This will also let us yank out